Clinical Manifestations of Serum Potassium 6.4: What Healthcare Providers Need to Know

 Shift of potassium out of cells can also occur.
 Acidosis, tissue breakdown (rhabdomyolysis), burns, or even certain medications can cause potassium to move from inside cells into the bloodstream, spiking serum levels even without total body potassium overload.

-Excessive potassium intake is less common but possible, especially in patients with underlying kidney dysfunction who consume high-potassium foods or get potassium-sparing diuretics Simple, but easy to overlook..
+Excessive potassium intake is less common but possible, especially in patients with underlying kidney dysfunction who consume high-potassium foods or get potassium-sparing diuretics Took long enough..

 The key insight is this: a potassium of 6.4 rarely happens suddenly in a healthy person.
 There's usually an underlying issue — renal dysfunction, medication effects, or some metabolic problem — that set the stage.